nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ### Default renderers

+During browser-based request handling, renderers are stored under PHP's `$_SESSION` superglobal so the Framework can fallback to them in the event of a POST request failure.
+Renderers expected to be received here are serialization-friendly ones.
+Those with exotic properties such as callbacks will neither raise an exception nor be saved.
+When used for the preceding `GET` part of a `GET-POST/x` flow, exceptions such as validation failure will fallback to the last saved renderer found, which may not necessarily be the immediate preceding one.

+For example, when the `Redirect` renderer is used for a `GET` request, it won't be stored for fallback.
+The same holds true for descendants of `BaseHotwireStream`, since their shtick is replacement of segments with up-to-date page fragments using AJAX.

 The following renderers are available.
 If none of them suits your needs, you can either extend `GenericRenderer` or implement `BaseRenderer` itself.

 #### Json renderer